-In an effort to support student safety before and after school, students are allowed to possess cell phones at AMS.
 If parents/guardians choose to send a phone with their child, students must adhere to the following rules:

-- 1. Cell phones must be turned off and put in the student's locker during the school day (8:10-3:10). - 2.
-Placing the phone on vibrate and texting is not considered off and is prohibited. - 3.
+- 1. Cell phones must be turned off and put away in school assigned lockers during the school day (8:10-3:10). - 2.
 Using a cell phone to record or video tape is prohibited.